UK looks to fast-growing Africa for trade ties after Brexit

 Last year, economic growth slowed in all geographic areas except Africa, the United Nations reported last week in its annual World Economic Situation and Prospects 2020.

-The U.N. said GDP growth in Africa is projected to reach 3.2% in 2020 and 3.5% in 2021.
+The U.N. said gross domestic product growth in Africa is projected to reach 3.2% in 2020 and 3.5% in 2021.
 And 25 African countries are projected to achieve economic growth of at least 5% this year.

+Britain should take a wider investment approach to Africa’s growing middle class and increasingly sophisticated consumers, the Overseas Development Institute reported this month.
+It said more than 80% of Britain’s investment in Africa is focused on mining and financial services, and 30% of investment in the continent goes to a single country, South Africa.